Trusted & Experienced

 $400,000 for science experiment gone bad against NYC in Queens County: The plaintiff was a fifth grade student at a NYC public school.
 His science teacher asked all students to prepare projects for the school science fair.
 This student asked the teacher for an idea for his project.
 After speaking to the teacher, our client left school, went home in the company of his parents and mixed vinegar and chloride bleach.
 The “science project” caused a cloud of noxious gas that when inhaled by the student resulted in respiratory distress and ARDS.
 After two months of hospitalization and one month of rehabilitation, the student returned to school and led an otherwise normal life.
 The case was prosecuted on the theory that the NYC school teacher directed the student to perform a dangerous experiment, not appropriate for his age and that it was liable even though the incident occurred after school hours, off of the school property while the student was under the care of his parents.
 One the eve of jury selection we secured the $400,000 in compensation for the student who was now sixteen years old.

-$300K for Trip & Fall on Sidewalk
+Settlement for Arm Fracture from Trip and Fall on Sidewalk

 $300,000 settlement for trip and fall on sidewalk in New York County: Our client was a 79 year old resident of the upper west side walking to church when she tripped and fell on a crack in the sidewalk.
 The height differential was just less than one inch.
 There were no witnesses to the actual fall but she did report it to the members of her church immediately afterwards.
 She was taken to the emergency room where she was diagnosed with a four part humeral fracture (upper arm).
 She was admitted to the hospital and underwent a hemiarthroplasty (partial shoulder replacement surgery).
 Defendants argued that the accident was not witnessed; the defect was minimal and it was on a sidewalk that the plaintiff walked across many times before the date of accident so she should have been able to avoid the crack.
 We successfully argued that the defendant building owner was liable for the sidewalk condition under the New York City Administrative Code as the owner of a multiple dwelling and that the defect was in excess of one half inch – therefore a dangerous condition as defined by the Code.
 On the eve of jury selection, the client accepted $300,000 in settlement of her claim.